mahdimirbagheri/CS50x-2024/README.md

 Author and Translator: He has authored and translated books and articles in the realm of computer science.
 Researcher: Aref Tavassoli has conducted research in artificial intelligence and its applications across various scientific disciplines.
 Speaker: He has graced conferences and events as a speaker, delivering insights on computer science-related topics.
-Aref Tavassoli's unwavering commitment to education and his passion for sharing knowledge have established him as a prominent figure in Iran's computer science landscape.
+Aref Tavassoli's unwavering commitment to education and his passion for sharing knowledge have established him as a prominent figure in Iran's computer science landscape.<br>
-To explore more about Aref Tavassoli, you can visit the following websites and channels:
+To explore more about Aref Tavassoli, you can visit the following websites and channels:<br>
 <p>
-CS50x Rasht Website: https://evand.com/events?categories=%D8%A8%D8%B1%D9%86%D8%A7%D9%85%D9%87-%D9%86%D9%88%DB%8C%D8%B3%DB%8C&page=2
+CS50x Rasht Website: https://evand.com/events?categories=%D8%A8%D8%B1%D9%86%D8%A7%D9%85%D9%87-%D9%86%D9%88%DB%8C%D8%B3%DB%8C&page=2<br>
-Aref Tavassoli's Aparat Channel: https://www.aparat.com/result/aref_tavasoli Aref Tavassoli's Eseminar Page: https://eseminar.tv/
+Aref Tavassoli's Aparat Channel: https://www.aparat.com/result/aref_tavasoli<br>
+Aref Tavassoli's Eseminar Page: https://eseminar.tv/<br>
 </p>